rclone/rclone/docs/content/drive.md

 command which will permanently delete all your trashed files.
 This command does not take any path arguments.

+Note that Google Drive takes some time (minutes to days) to empty the trash even though the command returns within a few seconds.
+No output is echoed, so there will be no confirmation even using -v or -vv.

 ### Quota information ###

 To view your current quota you can use the `rclone about remote:`